lydell/elm-safe-virtual-dom/README.md

 - Do elements end up with the wrong style?
 - Do you notice the page feeling much slower?

-Here are some specific things that I have tested a bit myself, but would like to see tested more:
+Here are some specific things that I have tested quite a bit myself, but would like to see tested more:

 - Google Translate work?
 Does it display usable text after updates to the DOM?
 Can you find a language that breaks down?
 - Does Grammarly work?
 - Do other browser extensions work?
 - Do your third-party scripts work?

+Here are some things that people on Discord have tested a lot:

 - Web components/Custom elements.
 - Multiple Elm apps on the same page.
+- Heavy or important use of `Html.Keyed`.
+- Use of [elm-program-test](https://elm.dmy.fr/packages/avh4/elm-program-test/latest/), or any HTML based testing in elm-test.

 I’m also looking for testing in apps with heavy use of:

 - elm-pages.
 - Heavy or important use of `Html.Lazy`.
-- Heavy or important use of `Html.Keyed`.
 - Use of [elm-explorations/webgl](https://elm.dmy.fr/packages/elm-explorations/webgl/latest/).
 - Use of [elm-explorations/markdown](https://elm.dmy.fr/packages/elm-explorations/markdown/latest/).
-- Use of [elm-program-test](https://elm.dmy.fr/packages/avh4/elm-program-test/latest/), or any HTML based testing in elm-test.
 - Crazy, weird, edge-case:y things.

 It’s good testing in multiple environments: